Medical devices MDR regulatory specialist

 I took MDR seriously as soon as it was published in 2017.
 I’m keeping an eye on new supporting MDCG guidances and standards coming out, following news announcements and industry discussions, as well as taking trainings, so that I can help my clients with the latest info.

 There are many opportunities embedded in the MDR.
-However, the MDR is also causing a lot of extra work for many companies and organisations.
-It’s important to me that I can use my expertise to help them handle the new regulatory red tape and protect patient and user safety.
+However, the MDR is also causing a lot of extra work for many companies.

 Tiina was also able to create and update needed parts independently by using the existing information.
 This showed to us as significant cost and time savings for example in technical documentation and instructions for use updates, because Tiina could produce complete solutions on her own, which we then went over together.